coniks-sys/coniks-go/CONTRIBUTING.md

 #### After your pull request is merged

-After your pull request is merged, you can safely delete your branch and pull the changes from the main (upstream) repository.
+You can safely delete your branch and pull the changes from the main (upstream) repository.

 ## <a name="rules"></a> Coding Rules